Shadows of the Dying Sun

-Shadows of the Dying Sun is the sixth studio album by the Finnish melodic death metal band Insomnium.
+Shadows of the Dying Sun is the sixth studio album by Finnish melodic death metal band Insomnium.
 It was released in North America on April 29, 2014 via Century Media Records, and on April 25 in Finland, Germany, Austria, and Switzerland, the rest of Europe, as well as Australia and New Zealand on April 28.
 It is their first album with new guitarist Markus Vanhala after previous long-time guitarist Ville Vänni departed in 2011.

 The song "Revelation", in the form of a lyric video, was released on March 21, 2014.
 A music video was made for the song and single "While We Sleep", which was released on April 7, 2014.
 The last song, "Black Heart Rebellion" was released on April 22, 2014.

 Track listing

 Personnel

 Credits are adapted from the album liner notes.